BeeeeeHu/classify-rv32i/README.md

 Read Matrix
 ---
 This code implements multiplication through repeated addition.
 It starts by initializing `s1` to 0 and setting `t3` as a counter equal to `t1`.
 In the loop, the value of `t2` is added to `s1` in each iteration, and `t3` is decremented until it reaches zero.
 Once `t3` is zero, the loop ends, and the accumulated result (which is the product of `t2` and `t1`) is stored in `s1`.
 Essentially, this code multiplies `t2` by `t1` using repeated addition.

+---

+Write Matrix
+---

+This code performs multiplication through repeated addition.
+It starts by initializing `s4` to 0 and copying the value of `s2` into `t1` to set up the loop counter.
+In the loop, the value in `s3` is added to `s4` on each iteration, and `t1` is decremented until it reaches zero.
+When `t1` becomes zero, the loop ends, and the result of the repeated addition (which is the product of `s3` and `s2`) is stored in `s4`.
+This is a manual implementation of multiplying `s3` by `s2` using addition.